 Interviewer: What about other side effects, like typical chemotherapy-type side effects like hair loss?
 Does this procedure cause that?

 Dr. Ward: No patients I've ever taken care of have had hair loss from this kind of chemotherapy.
 Most of the time, people just feel a little bit more tired than just a regular surgery.
 So the first couple of days, you may feel a little bit more tired than if you had just the surgery without the HIPEC.
 But there are not any systemic consequences of hair loss.

 Interviewer: And then life after treatment, what are the outcomes generally?
 Are you working for quality of life, survival, or both?

 Dr. Ward: The answer is really both.
 It depends on that unique patient.
 For some tumors or cancers where there are limited other options, sometimes we do palliative HIPEC procedures.
 But for a lot of the patients, the goal is long-term survival, particularly for patients with appendiceal neoplasms where we know patients can get up to 10 years.
 And for other diseases, we know that we can improve their long-term survival if we can reduce their tumor burden.

 Interviewer: So then what's next after that?
 After the procedure, are you continually going back to your doctor for imaging and other treatments, or what does that look like?

 Dr. Ward: Yeah, so depending on the type of tumor we're treating, some patients will need additional systemic chemotherapy.
-But for patients who don't need other systemic therapy, they still need frequent surveillance, meaning they still come back to see me and their medical oncologist.
-Usually every six months for the first couple years for CT scans, and then we usually spread them out to about once a year.
+But patients who don't need other systemic therapy, still need frequent surveillance, meaning they still come back to see me and their medical oncologist.
+Usually every six months for the first couple of years for CT scans, and then we usually spread them out to about once a year.
 And for some of these tumors, because we know it's so effective, we actually follow patients for up to 10 years to make sure we don't miss a recurrence.